kuthalam/Recipe_Assistant_Bot/README.md

 Project 3 repository for CS 337: NLP

 # Running the code
-Please follow the two installation steps below:
+Once you run `pip install -r requirements.txt`, everything should be good to go.
+* If it is not for some reason, please follow these steps:
+  * Start with the `requirements.txt` file from project 2 that the team was emailed
-* First run `pip install -r requirements.txt`
+  * Then run `pip install youtube-search`
+  * Then `pip install googlesearch-python`
-* Then an additional command is needed to get the dependency parser working: `python3 -m spacy download en_core_web_sm`
+  * Finally, run `python3 -m spacy download en_core_web_sm`
-    * For some reason, `pip freeze` was not enough to get the `requirements.txt` file to take care of this.
+  * Everything should work as expected from here

 To run the code, you just need to enter `python recipeBot.py`
 * It will ask you to paste in a recipe from allRecipes.com